cheat-engine/cheat-engine/Cheat Engine/Release/readme.txt

 Added the ability to follow pointers easily with Dissect Data There's now a stacktrace visible during debugging
-The registerview is gone as long as you're not debugging CE now suppresses the "No disk" message when the searchpath is invalid Added a common modulelist to the ce folder that you can edit.
+The registerview is gone as long as you're not debugging CE now suppresses the "No disk" message when the systems searchpath is invalid Added a common modulelist to the ce folder that you can edit.
 Include files that you do NOT want to go through when doing memory inspection
 You can now open another pointerscanner window while another pointerscan is running and read the results.
 Added a string reference windows
+Improved the plugin system:
+  You can now add auto assembler commands
+  You can now get a callback when the disassembler is being rendered You can now add a plugin item to the context of the disassemler etc...
-Improved the plugin system with some extra disassembler commands and a command to load modules into memory Added (float)#, (double)# and (int)# support to the assembler, (double) is mainly usable in combination with the new DQ command though
+Added (float)#, (double)# and (int)# support to the assembler, (double) is mainly usable in combination with the new DQ command though